immcantation/immcantation/docs/tutorials/10x_tutorial.rst

 -------------------------------------------------------------------------------------------

 First, `download and unzip the example data <http://clip.med.yale.edu/immcantation/examples/10x_data.zip>`__.
-It represents the Ig V(D)J sequences from the PBMCs of a healthy human donor, and is based on `data provided by 10X Genomics <https://support.10xgenomics.com/single-cell-vdj/datasets/3.0.0/vdj_v1_hs_pbmc2_b?>`__ and processed with their `Cell Ranger pipeline <https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger>`__.
+It represents the Ig V(D)J sequences from CD19+ B cells isolated from PBMCs of a healthy human donor, and is based on `data provided by 10X Genomics <https://support.10xgenomics.com/single-cell-vdj/datasets/2.2.0/vdj_v1_hs_cd19_b>`__ and processed with their `Cell Ranger pipeline <https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger>`__.
-We added a few sequences for instructional purposes.

 Second, install `Docker <https://www.docker.com/products/docker-desktop>`__ (if you don't have it already) and download the `Immcantation Docker image <https://immcantation.readthedocs.io/en/stable/docker/intro.html>`__.